VIPriors/2021/challenge.md

 Jury prize: <span class="list-marking">Siyu Chen, Dengjie Li, Lishuai Gao, Fan Liang, Wei Zhang, Lin Ma. *Fudan University & Meituan*.</span>

+## Reports

+In the interest of the competition, we make available the reports corresponding to the final leaderboards.
+They can be downloaded in a single ZIP file, available [here](assets/downloads/reports.zip).

 ## Important dates

 - ~~Challenges open: July 5, 2021~~;